sam-ludlow/mame-ao/README.md

 - MAME-AO leaves previous MAME versions isolated in their own directory.
 You can easily list all saved stated across all previous and current MAME versions with the command __".list"__.
 - You can start a particular version of MAME with the command __".VVVV"__ where V is the version e.g. __".0252"__ or pass arguments e.g. __".0252 mrdo -window"__.
 - NOTE: MAME-AO only allows placing of assets in current MAME version.
 Any machine you ran before in previous MAME versions will already have all assets in place.
 - You can list saved state in the UI.
-The link will start the chosen MAME version without any machine, select machine & software in the MAME UI.
+The link will start the chosen MAME version without any machine, select machine & software in the MAME UI, use the available filter (top left).

 ## System requirements